 “The future looks exciting – the mobility market in Asia Pacific is huge and waiting to be disrupted.
 We recently launched in Australia where the market is five times bigger than Singapore’s and there’s a lot of domestic usage of car rentals in Australia,” Singhal said.
 They plan to expand further to Hong Kong and Malaysia in the next 12 months.

-Robin Chase, co-founder and former CEO of Zipcar and Drive lah’s investor said: “Cities are responding to climate, congestion, and liveability concerns by providing high-quality transit, encouraging walking and biking, and making daily urban car use less convenient.
-Together, these actions all lead to dramatically increasing the number of households who want to rent but not own a car.
-Drive lah fills this need for occasional on-demand car use, and it has proved to master the operations, technology, and customer service needed to build a thriving business in Singapore.”
+Robin Chase, co-founder and former CEO of Zipcar and a Drive lah investor, said: “Cities are responding to climate, congestion, and liveability concerns by providing high-quality transit, encouraging walking and biking, and making daily urban car use less convenient.
+Together, these actions all lead to dramatically increasing the number of households who want to rent but not own a car.”